pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 # Experimental Batch Reader

 `BatchClient` is used for applications that requires batch reads of historical stream data.
-It allows listing all the segments in a stream, and reading their data.
-When the data is read this way, rather than joining a Reader Group which automatically partitions the data, the underlying structure of the stream is exposed and it is up to the application to decide how to process it.
-So Events read in this way need not be read in order.
+Using the Batch Reader all the segments in a Stream can be listed and read from.
+Hence, the Events for a given Routing Key which can reside on multiple segments are not read in order.

 Obviously this API is not for every application, the main advantage is that it allows for low level integration with batch processing frameworks such as `MapReduce`.